kanboard/kanboard/docs/email-configuration.markdown

 - Check your spam folder
 - Enable the debug mode and check the debug file `data/debug.log`, you should see the exact error
 - Be sure that your server or your hosting provider allow you to send emails
+- If you use SeLinux, allow PHP to send emails